pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Guerrilla Jiu-Jitsu Martial Arts Academy is a premier traditional judo dojo located in 478 W San Carlos St, San Jose, CA 95110.
+Guerrilla Jiu-Jitsu Martial Arts Academy is a premier judo training center located in 478 W San Carlos St, San Jose, CA 95110.
 With a rating of 4.8 stars based on 69 reviews, it is highly regarded in the local martial arts community.
-Guerrilla Jiu-Jitsu Martial Arts Academy offers comprehensive judo programs focused on throwing techniques and Olympic sport training for all skill levels, from beginners to advanced practitioners.
+Guerrilla Jiu-Jitsu Martial Arts Academy offers comprehensive judo programs focused on belt ranking system and certified instructors for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>